karstenw/FMPLayoutExporter/README.md

 OSX app to export FileMaker Layouts as PDF &amp; XML.

-Tested on OSX 10.6.
-May work on higher versions but I don't expect it to run on OSX 10.10.
+Tested on OSX 10.13.
+May work on higher versions.

-Tested with FileMaker Pro Advanced Versions 9-11.
+Tested with FileMaker Pro Advanced Versions 18.
 Higher versions may or may not work.

 If the database files do not use custom menus and the "Layout mode" menu item is present, it may work with "FileMaker Pro".

 I've observed 5%-20% damaged pdf files.
-The app just does a copy of all layout elements and writes the clipboard contents into a file.
+The app just does a "select all" and "copy" of all layout elements and writes the clipboard contents into a file.

 ## Download